Danielerikrust/CH9121/README.md

 https://www.waveshare.com/wiki/Pico-ETH-CH9121

-I'd like to give special acknowledgment to SplashAudio for his early work on yhe CH9121 chip.
+I'd like to give special acknowledgment to SplashAudio for his early work on the CH9121 chip which set the stage for this Repository.
 Thank you.

 https://github.com/Splashaudio/Pico-ETH-CH9121_basic